syncfusion-content/wpf-docs/wpf/DockingManager/Getting-Started.md

 1. Syncfusion.SfSkinManager.Wpf
 2. Syncfusion.Themes.VisualStudio2013.Wpf

-* Include an XML namespace for the `SfSkinManager` assembly to the MainWindow.
+* Include an namespace for the `SfSkinManager` assembly to the MainWindow.
 {% tabs %}

 {% highlight XAML %}